 But Assad's troubles could result in the loss of an ally for Iran, which Israel would see as a strategic victory.

 Analysts say the protests may have diverted some Western political attention from the Iranian nuclear question.

 "To many, the Iranian issue is not on the front pages because of the revolt sweeping the region," said Theodore Karasik, a Dubai-based security analyst.
-"But it's clear Western intelligence is penetrating Iran and hunting down individuals involved supposedly in the nuclear programme."
+"But it's clear Western intelligence is penetrating Iran and hunting down individuals involved supposedly in the nuclear program."

 - Children's corpses reveal desperate attempts to escape Korean ferry |

 - Ukraine's leaders say have U.S. backing to take on 'aggressors' |

 - Obama reassures Japan, other allies on China as Asia trip begins |

 - 'Bridgegate' scandal threatens next World Trade Center tower

 - UPDATE 4-Children's corpses reveal desperate attempts to escape Korean ferry